postechDNN/postechDNN/dnn/Examples/DNN_Demo/README.md

 ### Step 3: Open the Saved Simple Polygon
 Use the function `2.
 Test the input file`.
 Click the File open button to open the simple polygon file saved in Step 2.

-### Step 4: Create the Point Set Q within the Simple Polygon
+### Step 4: Creat the Point Set Q within the Simple Polygon
 In the Input object, press the Point button to create the point set $Q$.
 The point set $Q$ must exist inside the $P$.

 ### Step 5: KNN Setting and Query